The weather is perfect, there's talk of vacation and you just remembered the kids are home from school!

-- Make music together!
-After spreading a blanket in the backyard, you can ask preschoolers to create and collect “tickets” to the big event.
-Invite other kids from the neighborhood to bring instruments to perform.
-You can use pots, wooden spoons, and shakers to form a little band.
+Spread a blanket in the backyard and pull out the family instrument collection!
+If you don't have many pots and pans; wooden spoons and shakers are enough to form a little band.
 Set up lawn chairs for an audience to take part and cheer on your little stars.